TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CachingFramework/FrontendsBackends/Index.rst

 `Wincache <https://www.iis.net/downloads/microsoft/wincache-extension>`_ is a PHP opcode cache similar to APC, but dedicated to the Windows OS platform.
 Similar to APC, the cache can also be used as in-memory key/value cache.

-The cache backend implementation is nearly identical to the implementation of `APC backend <https://docs.typo3.org/m/typo3/reference-coreapi/9.5/en-us/ApiOverview/CachingFramework/FrontendsBackends/Index.html#apc-backend>`_ and has the same design constrains.

 .. _caching-backend-file: